Self-Configuring Quantum Networks with Superposition of Trajectories: Summary of key ideas and findings

 \textit{Multiple nodes} -- In the more general situation, the network includes additional nodes that can serve as intermediate hops or relays between Alice and Bob (Fig.~\ref{fig:vqo_multi_node}, Protocol~\ref{table:multi_node_protocol_summary} and Sec.~\ref{sec:multi_node_protocol_desc}).
 Paths are split and recombined at stages delimited by Alice, Bob, and intermediate nodes, producing nested superpositions across the network.
 Each node in the network may prepare and manipulate the path superposition, allowing us to dynamically select and coherently combine multiple paths at different stages.

-Numerical analyses on 5- and 12- stage networks (containing 6 and 29 nodes respectively), with randomly sampled noise strengths for the latter, demonstrate that the our self-configuring approach is effective in situations with varying complexity (Figs.~\ref{fig:multinode_simple}, \ref{fig:multinode_complex} and Sec.~\ref{sec:numerics_multinode}).
-Remarkably, it consistently achieves significant fidelity improvements within reasonable iteration counts, and can work with a flexible number of variational parameters.
+Numerical analyses on 5- and 12- stage networks (containing 6 and 29 nodes respectively), with randomly sampled noise strengths for the latter, demonstrate that our self-configuring approach is effective in situations with varying complexity (Figs.~\ref{fig:multinode_simple}, \ref{fig:multinode_complex} and Sec.~\ref{sec:numerics_multinode}). {\done Specifically, it is capable of achieving significant fidelity improvements within reasonable iteration numbers and in the presence of statistical noise}.

 The above findings establish that self-configuring quantum networks built using superposed trajectories offer a powerful and flexible tool for enhancing quantum communication.
 Our approach is broadly applicable to networks with unknown, fluctuating, or heterogeneous noise, and can adapt on-the-fly to changing network conditions.
 Our approach’s reliance on self-configuration, rather than detailed knowledge of the network, holds promise for both near-term quantum hardware and future large-scale infrastructures.